They say…

 The entrance to the former Truman’s cooperage in Spital Street.

 Remarkably, nearly all the Truman buildings still stand as they did in 1989.
-The site sprawls across both sides of Lane, and you can get a good idea of its impressive 4.5 ha extent by walking round it.
+The site sprawls across both sides of Brick Lane, and you can get a good idea of its impressive 4.5 ha extent by walking round it.

-Following Quaker Street from the direction of Shoreditch High Street station, the brewery site begins at the corner with Grey Eagle Street, where large brown and glass 1970s buildings are visible behind the wall on the right.
+Following Quaker Street from the direction of Shoreditch High Street station, the brewery site begins at the corner with Grey Eagle Street, where large brown brick and glass 1970s buildings are visible behind the wall on the right.
 Further along you pass the side walls of a block from earlier in the 20th century.

-Cross Lane and continue on Buxton Street, past the former stables.
+Cross Brick Lane and continue on Buxton Street, past the former stables.
 Reaching the corner of Allen Gardens, look back for a view of the landmark 48 m Truman chimney, added in 1929.
 The lower wall a little further along surrounds the coopers’ yard, and turning right on Spital Street you pass the still-labelled entrance to the former Cooperage on the right.

 A hole in the large black gates a little further on gives a glimpse of the extent of the yard, still largely undeveloped.
 This was the location for the initiation ceremony of ‘trussing the cooper’, when staff who had successfully completed their apprenticeship were covered in beer, spent grains, charred oak ashes and sundry other substances and rolled around in a large cask to mark their graduation to journeyman.
 Watch a film of this rather barbaric practice at Truman’s in 1954.